|

 plate number 6900

-Scott editors left space to assign catalogue number 436 to an expected 13¢ stamp, but none were printed until the perforation gauge had been standardized at 11, and on unwatermarked paper.
+Scott editors at the time left space to assign catalogue number 436 to an expected 13¢ stamp, but none were printed until the perforation gauge had been standardized at 11, and on unwatermarked paper (Scott 513).

 Scott